lispercat/sailpoint-iiq-dev-accelerator/README.md

 ```

 * (optional) `iiq.dev-accelerator.iiq_lib_path`: Used to compile your Java files when you import them.
-  * When you use SSD build environment, usually the extracted libraries are located under build/extract/WEB-INF/lib so you don't need to worry about setting it, the plugin will automatically find it
+  * When you use SSB build environment, usually the extracted libraries are located under build/extract/WEB-INF/lib so you don't need to worry about setting it, the plugin will automatically find it
   * In the case when you don't use SSB environment, or those libraries are localted not under your VSCode workspace, you'll need to specify this parameter
 ```json
 "iiq.dev-accelerator.iiq_lib_path": null